andrucar25/toolbox-fullstack-app/README.md

 # Toolbox Full Stack Challenge
 This repository contains the solution for the Full Stack Challenge.
-It includes a Node.js/Express API that processes external CSV data and a React-based client that consumes and displays the parsed content:
+It includes a Node.js/Express API that processes external CSV data and a React-based client that consumes and displays the parsed content.
+In the main view, you can check all the parsed content of CSVs.
+In the Files List view, you can check the available files from the external API.

 ## Tech Stack Backend
 - **Javascript**